 The result of successful teamwork

-Welcome to Rottweil - town of towers
+Welcome to Rottweil - City of Towers

-Starting point of ground-breaking projects
+Starting point for groundbreaking projects